-Optimizing your Wi-Fi doesn’t have to be complicated.
+Optimizing your WiFi doesn’t have to be complicated.
 Here are a few tips:

-Unplug your Fido modem
+Restart your Fido modem

 Try relocating your device or your modem

-This might give better Wi-Fi signal broadcasting.
+This might give better WiFi signal broadcasting.
 Giving six inches of “breathing room” around the modem, or slightly elevating it, may help.

 Also, try to keep modem visible and away from other electronics for the best signal.
-There can be signal interference from other electronics, appliances and wireless devices in your home or even from your neighbours if you’re in close proximity.
+There can be signal interference from other electronics, appliances and wireless devices in your home or even from your neighbors if you’re in close proximity.